-Our board of directors and our management do not know of any other matters or business to be presented for consideration at the Annual Meeting.
+Our board of directors and our management do not know of any other nominees, matters or business to be presented for consideration at the Annual Meeting.
 If, however, any other matters properly come before the Annual Meeting or any postponements or adjournments thereof, it is the intention of the persons named in the enclosed proxy to vote such proxy in accordance with their discretion on any such matters.
-The persons named in the enclosed proxy may also, if they deem it advisable, vote such proxy to adjourn the Annual Meeting from time to time.
+If the candidacy of Messrs.
+Baker,